chbh-opensource/chbh-on-bear/docs/mri/fsl.md

 module load FSL/6.0.5.1-foss-2021a
 ```

-We can then use FSL command line functions as normal.
+We can then use FSL command line functions as normal:

 ```shell
 fsl_anat --help